meemah/flutter_app/README.md

 ## Getting Started

-This project is meant to evaluate your skill as a Flutter developer.
+This project is meant to evaluate your skill as a beginner Flutter developer.

 TODOs:
 1. Clone this repository